-In addition to the results for RQ.1, \autoref{tab:results_alg_1} also shows the average recorded drops in score, when the training and testing datasets were amplified using different transformations (sixth column, $o_3$).
-We observe that, on average, the score drops by 0.027 (CodeXGLUE) and 0.037 (VulDeePecker).
-Across the three techniques, the decrease is on average 35.7\% (CodeXGLUE) and 97.4\% (VulDeePecker) stronger than for training on unamplified data.
-In other words, amplifying the training dataset using a different transformation than for the testing dataset did not restore the score towards previous levels, but instead decreased it even further.
+In addition to the results for RQ.1, \autoref{tab:results_alg_1} also shows the average recorded changes in the respective metrics, when the training and testing datasets were augmented using different transformations (green columns, $output_{A1.3}$).
+We observe that, on average, the score drops by 0.032 accuracy (CodeXGLUE) and 0.059 f1-score (VulDeePecker).
+Across the six techniques, the decrease is on average 30.2\% (CodeXGLUE) and 77.5\% (VulDeePecker) stronger than for training on unaugmented data.
+In other words, augmenting the training dataset using a different transformation than for the testing dataset did not restore the score towards previous levels, but instead decreased it even further.

-\autoref{fig:rq_2:d} shows the results of extending \autoref{alg:methodology_1} to adversarial training.
-In parallel to \autoref{fig:rq_2:b} and \autoref{fig:rq_2:c}, the green and the purple boxplots represent the distributions of accuracies, when either only the testing dataset (green) or training and testing datasets were amplified using the same transformation (purple).
-The pink boxplots represent the distribution of accuracies achieved by adversarial training for testing datasets amplified using the different transformations $t_k \in T$.
-We observe, that adversarial training also does not restore the accuracy back to previous levels.
-Across all transformations $t_k \in T$, on average, adversarial training leads to 0.002 (VulBERTa), -0.014 (CoTexT), and 0.0 (PLBart) improvement in accuracy compared to unamplified training.
+For the other metrics (recall, precision, FPR and FNR), we generally observe similar patterns than for accuracy and f1-score.
+However, there are also slight deviations, e.g. for CodeXGLUE recall improves on average by 0.023 when training data is augmented using a different transformation than the testing data instead of decreasing as expected.
+These deviations can be explained by innate tradeoffs between recall/precision and FPR/FNR, and can only be intepreted in context of the other metrics.
+Accuracy and f1-score provide a better summary of the performance, which is why they are used as the preferred metrics for the two datasets.

-\result{(a) Across 2 datasets, 3 ML techniques, and 11 transformations, amplifying the training dataset using a different transformation than for the testing dataset does not restore the performance back to previous levels.
-Instead of restoring, on average, the performance even drops by 35.7\% (CodeXGLUE) and 97.4\% (VulDeePecker) more compared to using standard training data.
-In other words, the ML techniques over-fit to the label-unrelated features introduced by semantic preserving transformations during training. (b) Replacing training data amplification with adversarial training also does not restore the performance back to previous levels.}
+\result{Across two datasets, six ML4VD techniques, and 11 transformations, augmenting the training dataset using a different transformation than for the testing dataset does not restore the performance back to previous levels.
+In other words, the ML4VD techniques overfit to the label-unrelated features introduced by semantic preserving transformations during training data augmentation.}

-In summary, we can observe that across the tested ML techniques, transformations and datasets, training data amplification does only restore the performance back to previous levels when the testing dataset is amplified in a similar way than the training dataset.
+In summary, we can observe that across the tested ML4VD techniques, transformations, and datasets, training data augmentation only restores the performance to previous levels when the testing dataset is augmented in a similar way than the training dataset.